Sun-lab/asSeq/pipeline_1KGP/README.md

 2.1 We can do this for 100 genes first and compare the d_eff with some simple methods such as the one presented here: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1181954/

-2. Summarize the location of eQTLs.
-Find the strongest eQTL per gene, apply a
+3. Summarize the location of eQTLs.
+Find the strongest eQTL per gene, apply a threshold, and plot their locations by a density plot.

+4. Check whether GWAS signals are enriched in eQTL sites, for example, using LD regression.